Despite differences, optimism high as climate talks enter last lap

 "We need to have an agreement somewhat in shape by Thursday if we're going to meet the needs of Friday," Kerry said, after arriving in Paris and meeting with Fabius.
 "And I think everybody wants to try to get this done."

-Fabius, keen to give the impression that momentum towards consensus is growing, has formed working committees headed by a small group of ministers from other countries to tackle the biggest remaining differences.
+Fabius, keen to give the impression that momentum toward consensus is growing, has formed working committees headed by a small group of ministers from other countries to tackle the biggest remaining differences.

 Among the main issues are "differentiation" (the distinction between rich and poor nations, critical for questions of financing) and "ambition" (how to improve on national efforts in future).